snork-nbl/OAuth-2.0/examples/README.md

 Instructions below assume that you are registered at https://console.cloud.google.com.

-1. Open and log in at `https://console.developers.google.com`.
+1. Open and log in at [`Google cloud console`](https://console.cloud.google.com/projectselector/home/dashboard).
 1. Select the required project in the project selector (the link to the right from the `Google Cloud Platform` icon on the top right corner of the screen).
+1. Select `APIs and Services` from the left side menu.
 1. Select `Credentials` in the left bar.
-1. Go to the `OAuth consent screen` tab and type in your publich product name into the `Product name shown to users` field.
+1. Go to the `OAuth consent screen` tab and type in your public product name into the `Product name shown to users` field.
 Press `Save`.
 1. Select the `Credentials` tab.
 1. Click on the `Create credentials` button.